MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/index.md

 <!-- ====================================================================== -->
 ## Step 1: Reproduce the bug

-The first step in debugging is to find a series of actions that consistently reproduce a bug.
+The first step in debugging is to find a sequence of actions that consistently reproduce a bug.

 1. Open the demo webpage [Get Started Debugging JavaScript](https://microsoftedge.github.io/Demos/devtools-js-get-started/) in a new window or tab.
-To do this, right-click the link.
+To open the webpage, right-click the link.
 Or, press and hold `Ctrl` (for Windows, Linux) or `Command` (for macOS), and then click the link.

    <!-- You can view the source files for the Debugging demo at the [MicrosoftEdge/Demos > devtools-js-get-started](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-js-get-started) repo folder. -->